IndrajeetPatil/awesome-r-pkgtools/README.md

 ## What is included?

-- Not all tools are available on [CRAN](https://cran.r-project.org/); some might be available only via GitHub or GitLab.
+- Only tools, and not other resources (e.g. books), helpful for package development are included.
-- Only **tools** helpful for package development are included, and not other resources (like books, talks, presentations, etc.).
+- All relevant tools, irrespective of whether available on [CRAN](https://cran.r-project.org/) or not are included.
 - Tools which are part of publicly archived/retired GitHub repositories are not included.
 :::